IDSC-io/vre-spark/docs/reference/features.model.rst

 *****************************************
-``vre/src/main/python/vre/model`` folder
+``src/features/model`` folder
 *****************************************

-This folder contains the definitions for all classes used in the VRE model.
+This folder contains the definitions for all classes used in the VRE data model.

 -----